JacksonKuo/blog/_posts/2025-3-16-app-defense-part-10.markdown

 }
 ```

-However, Dependabot PR will have a failing gradle CircleCI status check due to the lockfile not being updated.
+However, Dependabot PR will have a failing gradle status check in CircleCI due to the lockfile not being updated.
 My test automation pipeline will need to update the PR, or I could leverage Renovate instead.

 #### Version Pinning
 In production, dependencies should be version pinned.
 Pinning mitigates breaking changes, security bugs, or when the supply chain is compromised.